J-1 Visa Regional Coordinator Jobs

 Check for the two-year home residency requirement early

 Some J-1 Specialist placements trigger the two-year home residency requirement under INA Section 212(e), depending on your country of origin and funding source.
-Identifying this before accepting an offer prevents complications if you later pursue an H-1B or immigrant visa.
+Identifying this before accepting an offer prevents complications if you later pursue an H-1B visa or immigrant visa.

 Align your coordination experience with O*NET skill benchmarks